Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Introduction

-To handle the triadic energy transfer between different frequencies in transient processes and viscous diffusion, a modal decomposition technique for the transient process is required. \citet{Amiri_Margavi_2024} proposed treating transient flows by using the optimally time-dependent (OTD) mode for the flow field at each time and considering the time variation of modes.
+To handle the triadic energy transfer between different frequencies in transient processes and viscous diffusion, a modal decomposition technique is required for the transient process.
+To account for transient flows, \citet{Amiri_Margavi_2024} proposed the use of optimally time-dependent (OTD) modes, computed at each time step, which explicitly incorporate the time dependence of the modal structures.
 By enabling the time variation of the spatial distribution during the transient process, the transiently developing flow field can be optimally decomposed.
-The OTD formulation is similar to dealing with POD modes for a specific time in a transient process rather than decomposing it in the frequency domain. \citet{VMD} extended the variational mode decomposition, which can extract signals with variation in a specific frequency bandwidth, to flow fields and succeeded in decomposing transient flows into time-dependent modes with a specific center frequency.
+The OTD formulation is similar to extracting POD modes for a specific time in a transient process rather than decomposing it in the frequency domain. \citet{VMD} extended the variational mode decomposition, which can extract signals with variation in a specific frequency bandwidth, to flow fields and succeeded in decomposing transient flows into time-dependent modes with a specific center frequency.

 Another approach for mode extraction is to consider the operators derived from the Navier–Stokes equations.
-Global stability analysis (GSA) \citep{GSA1, Ohmichi_D, Ohmichi_2021, Ranjan_2020} extracts global modes that can grow linearly from a base flow.
-To examine the eigenvalues of operators linearized around the base flow, the growth and decay of the corresponding eigenmodes and their frequencies are determined.
-Dynamic mode decomposition (DMD) \citep{DMD, DMD3, Tu_2013} is a method that can extract eigenmodes of a discrete dataset based on a linear operator, assuming that the dataset is time-advanced by the operator.
-Strictly speaking, DMD is not a method to extract eigenmodes from an operator, but DMD modes are comparable to eigenmodes of the operator.
-However, these methods are specialized for dealing with linear domains and are not suitable for direct application to transient processes because linear operators around a particular base flow cannot describe the nonlinear time evolution.
+Linear stability analysis (LSA) \citep{LSA1, variousshapes1, Ohmichi_D, Ranjan_2020} extracts global modes that can grow linearly from a base flow.
+To examine the eigenvalues of operators linearized around the base flow, the growth and decay of the corresponding eigenmodes, along with their frequencies, are determined.
+Dynamic mode decomposition (DMD) \citep{DMD, DMD3, Tu_2013} is a method that can extract eigenmodes of a discrete dataset based on a linear operator that best approximates the temporal evolution of the dataset.
+Strictly speaking, DMD is not a method to extract eigenmodes from an operator, but DMD modes are comparable to eigenmodes of the operator \citep{DMD2}.
+However, these methods are specialized for dealing with linear growth or decay from base flow.
+They are not suitable for direct application to transient processes because linear operators around a particular base flow cannot describe the nonlinear time evolution associated with variations in the base flow.